Federation Runtime

 • Type: init(options: InitOptions): void

-• Creates a runtime instance, which can be dynamically re-registered, but only one instance exists.
+• Create a runtime instance, which can be called repeatedly, but only one instance exists.
+If you want to dynamically register remotes or plugins, use registerPlugins or registerRemotes

 • InitOptions: